German-Thai Chamber of Commerce: Membership

 Member companies are diverse, covering a broad range of industries.
 GTCC's members are small and medium-sized companies as well as large enterprises.
 Manufacturers, service providers, financial institutions, trade organizations, and public bodies and educational institutions are among the GTCC's members.
 With more than 600 members, the GTCC is one of the largest bilateral Chambers of Commerce in Thailand.
 A membership with the German-Thai Chamber of Commerce offers a variety of benefits, which allow participating companies to emerge with prestige and a good reputation in the German-Thai business community.

 Partners

 The German-Thai Chamber of Commerce is co-operating with the German Chambers of Industry and Commerce (IHK) as well as with the Association of German Chambers of Industry and Commerce (DIHK).

-Other partners include the German Federal Ministry of Economics and Technology (BMWi), the German International Cooperation (GIZ), The German Business Portal iXPOS, as well as Germany Trade and Invest (GTAI).
+Other partners include the Federal Ministry for Economic Affairs and Climate Action (BMWK), the German International Cooperation / Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ), The German Business Portal iXPOS, as well as Germany Trade and Invest (GTAI).